Non-probate Assets In FreeWill

 For non-probate assets, beneficiaries generally must be named using a particular form that is specific to each asset.

-It is important to set beneficiaries for non-probate assets because the distribution of your non-probate assets is not controlled by your will.
+It is important to set beneficiaries for non-probate assets because your will does not control the distribution of your non-probate assets.

-To ensure that those assets go to the people and organizations you love, you must be sure to properly name your beneficiaries and update them over time.
+To ensure that those assets go to the people and organizations you love, you must be sure to name your beneficiaries and update them over time properly.
 Most Americans have not properly designated beneficiaries for one or more of their non-probate assets.
 If neglected, the consequences can be both serious and expensive.

 How to add beneficiaries to your non-probate assets

-The average middle-aged adult has over 5 major non-probate assets.
+The average middle-aged adult has over five major non-probate assets.
 Because these assets are often held across different institutions, it can be difficult to keep track of everything.
-FreeWill helps you organize all your non-probate assets in one place, so you can plan your beneficiary designations easily.
+FreeWill helps you organize all your non-probate assets in one place so that you can plan your beneficiary designations easily.

 Note: designating beneficiaries for such non-probate assets cannot be handled by your will.
-We will provide instructions on how to handle your non-probate assets at the end of your will-making process.
+We will provide instructions on handling your non-probate assets at the end of your will-making process.

 To add beneficiaries: